Bose QuietComfort Headphones vs QuietComfort Ultra Headphones: what are the differences?

 Bose states that its new headphones achieve noise cancellation via two methods - passive sealing of the earcups combined with proprietary active electronics.
 This active circuitry makes use of microphones placed both inside and outside both earcups to cancel out unwanted external noise.

 Both models of new Bose headphones feature Quiet and Aware modes within their ANC settings.
-Quiet mode is said to offer full noise cancellation, ideal for blocking out unwanted distractions, while the Aware setting is said to allow full transparency so you can hear your surroundings while still enjoying audio in stereo sound.
+Quiet mode offers full noise cancellation, ideal for blocking out unwanted distractions, while the Aware setting is said to allow full transparency so you can hear your surroundings while still enjoying audio in stereo sound.

 The Ultra Headphones also feature an additional ActiveSense feature which applies to the Aware ANC mode.
 This mode only activates ANC when a loud or sudden noise occurs nearby, allowing you to hear your surroundings while also being able to block out any unexpected bursts of noise.